 Winter 2015 and Spring 2015 quarters

-During winter quarter each student will choose to do program creative work in one of three interrelated studios, one focused on wood and metal working practices, one focused on solid modeling for 3D printing, or a third focused on retro tech—handmade plus digital mashups--including 3D printing and a low tech making process of student choice.
+During winter quarter each student will choose to do creative work in one of three interrelated studios, one focused on wood and metal working practices, one focused on solid modeling for 3D printing, or a third focused on retro tech—handmade plus digital mashups--including 3D printing and a low tech making process of student choice.
 The studios may diverge in addressing how forms, patterns, techniques, and technologies of ornamentation complement making processes, though all three will emphasize the responsive and responsible use of tools and materials in sustainable ways.
 Studio work in the first part of winter quarter will prepare students to work collaboratively on small group projects in the second half that challenge students to integrate these components of making: structural elements, connectors, and skin/shell/envelope, as well as materiality, ornamentation, and the hand as a mental organ of motoricity.
 Small group projects will be a primary focus of our assessment and evaluation practices.
 Intensive studio work and small group projects will lead to opportunities for research and individual creative projects spring quarter.
 To support and augment studio work, we will actively engage in scholarly research and writing, seminar reading and reflection, lecture workshops, and field trips.
 Students interested in field study including apprenticeships and participant-observation regarding making and ornamentation practices are encouraged to contact faculty Sarah Williams ( firstname.lastname@example.org ) as soon as possible to develop an in-program ILC.

 Fields of Study